ghc/ghc/docs/users_guide/glasgow_exts.rst

 Instance lookup
 -------------------

-In the light of the overlap decision, instance lookup works like this, when trying to solve a class constraint ``C t``
+In the light of the overlap decision, instance lookup works like this when trying to solve a class constraint ``C t``

 1. First see if there is a given un-quantified constraint ``C t``.
 If so, use it to solve the constraint.